doombubbles/bg3-mods/Wiki/New-Items.md

-**Sacred Ring** - Your Cantrips that require saving throws still deal half damage on a failed save.
+{{- if $.Balance.PotentSacredRing }}
+**Sacred Ring** - Gain the [Potent Cantrips](https://bg3.wiki/wiki/Potent_Cantrips) passive.
 Drops from the Scared Boar on the Ravaged Beach.
+{{- else }}
+**Sacred Ring** - Your Sacred Flame still does half damage on a failed save.
+Drops from the Scared Boar on the Ravaged Beach.
+{{- end }}

 **Ring of Unreasonable Force** - Whenever you deal Force damage to a creature, you can push the creature up to 3m away from you.
-Grants a special Magic Missile cantrip that shoots one projectile.
-Found as loot from one of the (yellow lootable) Flaming Fist Bodies in Waukeen's Rest (TODO needs fixing).
+Found as loot from one of the (yellow lootable) Flaming Fist Bodies in Waukeen's Rest.

 **Sculptor's Gloves** - Allies automatically succeed saving throws against your Evocation Spells and take no damage from them.
 Found in the Mason's Guild basement chest.